 You can’t understate the significance of a new regime in Iran.
 Remember, the overthrow of the Shah was the first major victory for the fundamentalists, emboldening a generation of Islamic theocrats.
 Losing Iran would be a major psychological blow, particularly to a movement fueled by an arrogance that only they speak for God.

 Iranian anti-government protesters ask Obama: Are you with us or with them?

-As you’d expect: “On the first day, while blindfolded, the interrogator took me to a parking garage.
+“On the first day, while blindfolded, the interrogator took me to a parking garage.
 They kept everyone standing for 48 hours with no permission to sleep.
 On the first night, they tied up our hands and repeatedly beat us and other prisoners with a baton.
 They kept cursing at the prisoners.
 The atmosphere was very frightening.
 Everyone had wet themselves from fear and stress.
 There were children as young as 15 and men as old as 70; they’d be begging and crying for mercy, but the guards didn’t care.